 In September, I flew to Indiana to help pack and have a yard sale of many, many items we weren’t taking with us.
 It was while I was at my Mom’s house that I received a letter from a lawyer representing my Dad ‘s wife telling me I was not entitled to get a copy of my Dad’s medical records or an accounting of my Dad’s probate because I was not (according to my Dad’s wife) a biological or adopted child of my Dad’s and that I was in violation of HIPAA laws by asking for this information.
 Wait, what?
 My emotions ran the gamut of crying, being angry and being disgusted at the absurdity of this statement.
 I sent a copy of my birth certificate to her lawyer.
 Me and my brothers had sought legal advice from a lawyer regarding my father’s estate and were investigating the wrongful death of my Dad, so I sent a copy of the letter to our lawyer.
 I was broken inside.
 That brokenness though, quickly turned into resolve.
 I was resolute in my mission to find out what really happened to my Dad that resulted in his death, resolute in my mission to clear my Mom’s name from statements related to her faithfulness to my Dad and resolute in my mission to preserve the memories of my close relationship with him.

 In October 2016, our bags were packed into the moving van and me, Wayne, Hannah and my Mom and nephew set out on our cross country trip.
 We decided to take our time and enjoy the beautiful sights while we were travelling.
 It was at the beginning of our trip that I felt the lump in my breast.

-And so I start another path towards breast cancer survival.
+And so I started another path towards a new normal and breast cancer survival.